 Tesla’s stock has been one of the few success stories in a 2020 market that was heavily impacted by a global pandemic.

-Tesla started this year in an incredible fashion on the back of it’s impressive 2021 delivery report, it’s getting so much love from diehard customers and investors, and at the moment, it feels like there is nothing capable of crashing Tesla.
+Tesla started this year in an incredible fashion on the back of it’s impressive 2022 delivery report, despite the difficulty of doing business in 2022.

 Electric Vehicles (EVs) and autonomous vehicles (AVs) are the future of vehicles and at the moment, Tesla seems to be a carmaker from the future.